England ease into World Cup final against Australia after thumping South Africa in semi-final

 England Women are one win away from successfully defending the World Cup title after a crushing 137-run victory over South Africa set up a showdown with Australia in Sunday's final.

-Danni Wyatt (129 off 125 balls) punished South Africa for dropping her four times as her second ODI hundred propelled England to 293-8 from their 50 overs in Christchurch.
+Danni Wyatt (129 off 125 balls) punished South Africa for dropping her five times as her second ODI hundred propelled England to 293-8 from their 50 overs in Christchurch.

 England spinner Sophie Ecclestone then bagged 6-36 - the best figures by a bowler in this World Cup and her maiden five-wicket haul in ODI cricket - as South Africa were rolled for 156 in 38 overs.